grandslambert/next-cms/README.md

 4. **Taxonomies** - Manage terms (categories, tags) for your content
 5. **Media** - Upload and manage media files
 6. **Users** - Manage users and custom roles with granular permissions
-7. **Settings** - Configure site and media settings
+7. **Settings** - Configure site name, tagline, media sizes, revisions limit, and session timeout

 ### Creating Content

 1. Navigate to the desired post type (Posts, Pages, etc.)
 2. Click "New [Post Type]"
 3. Fill in the title and content using the rich text editor
+4. Add custom fields for additional metadata (key-value pairs)
-4. Select parent (for hierarchical content), taxonomies, and featured image
+5. Select parent (for hierarchical content), taxonomies, and featured image
-5. Change author if you have `can_reassign` permission
+6. Change author if you have `can_reassign` permission
-6. Set the status:
+7. Set the status:
    - **Draft** - Save without publishing
    - **Pending** - Submit for review (if you can't publish)
    - **Published** - Make content live (requires `can_publish` permission)
+   - **Scheduled** - Set a future publish date/time
-7. Click "Publish", "Update", or "Submit for Review" based on your permissions
+8. Click "Publish", "Update", "Schedule", or "Submit for Review" based on your permissions
+9. View revision history and restore previous versions if needed

 ### Managing Content